nmattia/nmattia.com/posts/2019-09-10-autoupdate.md

 * System libraries needed for the build like `openssl`, `libgmp`, etc.
 * System tools needed for the tests and build like `curl`, `redis`, etc.

-I use [Nix] in all of my projects.
-Nix is a programming language aimed at building packages, so the builds are very flexible and there's no limit to how you can configure your builds.
+[Nix] provides the system libraries and tools.
 On top of that there's [niv], whose job is to automatically update dependencies for Nix projects.

 The combination of those two tools means that my update script almost always looks like this: